UK Supreme Court rules that Uber drivers are 'workers,' not independent contractors - KVIA

 UK Supreme Court rules that Uber drivers are ‘workers,’ not independent contractors

+Uber is reviewing how it treats thousands of drivers in the United Kingdom after the Supreme Court upheld a ruling that they should be classified as workers and not independent contractors.

-The UK Supreme Court has ruled that Uber must classify its drivers as workers and not independent contractors, a decision that could deliver a major blow to the company’s business model in one of its most important markets.
+The unanimous decision could deliver a major blow to the company’s business model in one of its most important markets, and opens the door for drivers to claim the minimum wage and paid time off, legal experts said.

-The court said on Friday that an employment tribunal had been right to find that Uber drivers are workers, dismissing an appeal by the company.
-The decision was unanimous.
-Uber drivers are workers, the court said, because the company sets fares, and exercises significant control over drivers who use the app.
+The court said Friday that the group of Uber drivers that brought the case to an employment tribunal were not independent contractors because their activities were “very tightly defined and controlled by Uber.”
+The judge cited the company’s control over fares and how it dictates the contractual terms on which drivers perform their services.

 While the practical effects of the ruling are not yet clear, the decision could change how Uber does business in the United Kingdom.
-The company may be forced to grant additional benefits to drivers including paid time off and a minimum wage.
 The next step is for an employment tribunal to decide how to compensate dozens of claimants.
+Uber shares were down 2.5% premarket in New York.

 The case may also set a precedent for other workers and companies in the broader gig economy, which has thrived during the pandemic due to a sharp increase in demand for food deliveries and other services.